-The Audit Committee / Overview and Scrutiny Committees / Risk Management Committee
+• The Audit Committee / Overview and Scrutiny Committees / Risk Management Committee

-The Audit and Scrutiny Committee met 5 times during 2019/20.
-The Audit and Scrutiny Cammittee is currently in the process of recruiting a new Independent Member.
+The Audit and Scrutiny Committee met 4 times during 2020/21.
 The internal and external auditors attend meetings as appropriate.
-The Audit and Scrutiny Committee approved a risk based internal audit plan for 2019/20 and cansidered the findings of internal audit reviews and the external audit reports (Annual Audit Letter and Report to Those Charged with Governance).
+The Audit and Scrutiny Committee approved a risk based internal audit plan for 2020/21 and considered the findings of internal audit reviews and the external audit reports (Annual Audit Letter and Report to Those Charged with Governance).